pegasus-isi/pegasus/doc/sphinx/reference-guide/catalogs.rst

     * **container** - reference to a container in which this transformation is supposed to execute in.
 See :ref:`tc-container`

-    * **arch, os, osrelease, osversion** - The arch/os/osrelease/osversion
+    * **arch, os.type, os.release, os.version** - The arch/os/osrelease/osversion
-      of the transformation. osrelease and osversion are optional.
+      of the transformation. os.release and os.version are optional.

-      ARCH can have one of the following values with the default value of **x86_64**.
+      arch can have one of the following values with the default value of **x86_64**.

         * x86
-        * x86_64
+        * x86_64 (default value)
         * ppc
         * ppc_64
         * ppc64le